skivvyjs/skivvy/README.md

 ## Why Skivvy?

-- Skivvy provides a simple CLI tool that **replaces sprawling, unmanageable Gulpfiles/Gruntfiles/Makefiles**.
+- Skivvy provides a simple CLI tool that **eliminates the need for Gulpfiles/Gruntfiles/Makefiles**.
 - Build tasks are **packaged into modules** called Skivvy packages – these can either be installed from the public npm registry or developed locally within the project.
 As soon as a package is added, its tasks are immediately available to the project.
-- Skivvy is **framework-agnostic**, allowing you to write your tasks using any combination of [Gulp](http://gulpjs.com/)/[Grunt](http://gruntjs.com/)/Node/etc.
+- Skivvy is **framework-agnostic**, allowing you to write your tasks using any combination of [Gulp](http://gulpjs.com/)/[Grunt](http://gruntjs.com/)/Node/etc, without the fear of getting locked into a plugin ecosystem.

 ## How it works